worming004/biblio/content/biblio/books.md

 * MongoDB: The Definitive Guide
 * Neo4j in Action

-_is there a typo or miss tag somewhere ?
-Yes_
+_is there a typo or miss arrangement somewhere ?
+Yes, probably.
+Some books could be pushed into multiple categories_